Overall though, the majority of email received has been very positive, and it appears that many people were like

 went on to talk about Dan Armstrong, and the point in time when the original Armstrong instruments were being made

-- stating "When you think about it, in the 60's and 70's - after Gibson & Fender - what was the next biggest name
+- stating "When you think about it, in the 60's and 70's - after Gibson & Fender - what was

-out there?"
-Some will no doubt argue his point, and that's their right, but I personally think any arguement
+the next biggest name out there?"
+Some will no doubt argue his point, and that's their right, but personally I feel

-against it is just semantics.
-I feel his statement is valid, and stands as a testament as to how popular Dan and his
+feel his statement is valid, and stands as a testament as to how popular Dan and his products were, and still are.

 All of which brings us full circle, and why I decided to create this web site.
 Back in 2001 when I first uploaded the